tvrusso/XyceBundle/README.md

 Xyce and Xyce_Regression are generally updated on GitHub once a week, and you can use this repo to stay current.

-Simply run the command "git pull --recurse-submodules" in the top level directory of your clone, and all submodules should be fetched.
-You should then do
+Simply run the command `git pull --recurse-submodules` in the top level directory of your clone, and all submodules should be fetched and updated.
+Once they are, simply rerun `Build_And_Test_Xyce.sh` and the program will be rebuilt and tested.
+If you have not deleted your previous build directory, only those files that have changed will be recompiled and the build should be faster than last time.
+There are likely more tests than there were last time, because that's how the Xyce team rolls.

+### Updating when git doesn't cooperate

+We have found that some "long term support" operating systems (notably RHEL7) have versions of git that will download the commits from the submodules but will fail to update the checked out version to the correct state.
+We are not entirely sure whether this is because the version of git is too old, but regardless it means that issuing the `git pull --recurse-submodles`` command does NOT put the XyceBundle checkout into the correct state to build the latest Xyce.
+Should you find that your system is not updating the HEAD state of the submodules even though it is downloading all the updates, you can correct the matter with `git submodule update --force --checkout --recursive`.

+### Updating if I've spaced out

+While it is my intent to update the submodule information every time the Xyce project pushes a new batch of code and tests to GitHub, I might forget some week.
+If that happens, `git pull --recurse-submodules` will not update HEAD *and* neither will the submodule update command above.
+Should I forget some week and you really want the lastest version anyway, you can force the issue yourself.
+Just do:

 ```
 for i in Xyce Xyce_Regression
 do
   pushd $i
-  git merge
+  git merge origin/master
   popd
 done
 ```

-This will assure that you will get the latest Xyce and Xyce_Regression, even if I've neglected to push the submodule update myself.
+This will assure that you will get the latest Xyce and Xyce_Regression even if I've neglected to push the submodule update myself.
+(This is precisely what I do to update the XyceBundle project, only after I've done it I push the resulting changes of submodule state to the XyceBundle repo.)

 At this time, the Xyce team recommends a specific, somewhat old version of Trilinos, and this repo is set up to check that specific